Where the four rivers ran and parted their ways

 In the ancient grove in the first of days

-The Image of God woke and stretched out his hands
+God’s Image awoke and stretched out his hands

-To join with his Creator in working the clay.
+To join his Creator in working the clay.

 One arm round the waist of his ebony bride,